miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Gameplay](/keeperrl_wiki/Gameplay "wikilink")>>[RTS](/keeperrl_wiki/RTS "wikilink")

-This Quick Start written against Alpha versions of KeeperRL.
-It is useful if you've never played before.
+Welcome to KeeperRL.
+If you've never played before, this should help you get up to speed.

+(Screenshots reflect an Alpha build.
+They'll be replaced as we can.)

 Start Here
 ----------